 The revolution is well underway in Mexico, with a local tyrant using imported German officers to lead government troops.
 Apolitical peasant Juan Miranda (Rod Steiger) and his rag-tag family of bandits rob and rape the decadent rich.
 When he meets expatriate Irish revolutionary and explosives expert John Mallory (James Coburn), Juan suggests a partnership to rob a fancy bank at Mesa Verde.
-Only in mid-robbery does Juan discover that the bank is now being used as a political prison, and when he frees the patriots he becomes an overnight revolutionary, against his will.
-But after the successful annihilation of a government brigade, mercenary officer Gunther Ruiz (Antoine St. John) captures and tortures rebel leader Dr. Villega (Romolo Valli).
+Only in mid-robbery does Juan discover that the bank is now being used as a political prison; when he frees the patriots he becomes an overnight revolutionary against his will.
+But after the successful annihilation of a government brigade, mercenary officer Gunther Ruiz (Antoine St. John) captures the rebel leader Dr. Villega (Romolo Valli).
 The information he discloses leads to a terrible slaughter.
 Only John knows that Villega is an informer, a fact he keeps to himself … for he is haunted by guilty memories of his own experience in Ireland.
 Villega isn’t the only rebel that betrayed his own ideals.

 Leone of course made his reputation by re-interpreting the themes of American westerns as corrupt from the inside out; his Man With No Name is an equal opportunity double-crosser who charms through style, not morals.
-In general the organizing lesson of Spaghetti Westerns was that Life is Cheap, that men with guns spare nobody for sentimental reasons.
+The organizing lesson of Spaghetti Westerns was that Life is Cheap, that men with guns spare nobody for sentimental reasons.
 When Leone made the gun-downs into a highly amusing circus of six-shooters, our reaction as an audience was to laugh at the cynicism of it all.
 Fair enough.

 Leone wants us to laugh but also to cry at the killings, depending on what unburied bodies are left behind.
-Leone’s meditation on revolution is essentially conservative — Giù la testa preaches that fighting to change the status quo only results in misery and death for the poor people.
-Pity poor John Mallory and Dr. Villega, soured idealists.
+Leone’s meditation on revolution is essentially conservative — Giù la testa preaches that fighting to change the status quo only results in misery and death for poor people.
+Pity poor John Mallory and Dr. Villega, the soured idealists.
 The movie finishes with a major anti-revolution statement, going so far as to say that Juan and John would have done more good saying Catholic rosaries than making bombs.
 So is nobody granted permission to try to wrest ‘land and liberty’ from the wicked rich?

-All we are told about the past in Ireland is that revolutionary comrades Sean Nolan (David Warbeck) and John Mallory shared a ‘Jules & Jim-‘ like relationship with the same girl, Coleen (Vivienne Chandler).
+All we are told about the past in Ireland is that revolutionary comrades Sean Nolan (David Warbeck) and John Mallory shared a ‘Jules & Jim’- like relationship with the same girl, Coleen (Vivienne Chandler).
 In the crucial betrayal scene, we see the Black & Tans bring the bloodied Sean into a bar, where he points out his buddy John for them, like a Judas.
 Therefore, Sean is the ‘bad guy.’
 John’s slo-mo execution of his best friend is initially seen as tragic justice: informers must die.
 John’s present disquiet comes from his memory of this violent act.

 But if the killing of Sean was justified, why is John so haunted by guilt?
 He’s certainly not a traitor to his cause.
 Why should the Kropotkin-reading idealist flounder all over Mexico, recklessly dynamiting soldiers in another country’s war?
 John is not guilty, so why does he consider himself such a failure?
 Why does he so strongly identify with the weak Dr. Villega?